 - have annual gross revenues from sales in, from or into Canada that exceed C$400 million in aggregate value.

-Even where the size-of-parties threshold is exceeded, the pre-merger notification provisions will not apply to a proposed transaction unless the size of transaction threshold is exceeded.
-This threshold includes a requirement that assets in Canada or annual gross revenues from sales in or from Canada exceed C$73 million, the 2011 threshold.
-(The C$73 million threshold is indexed to the Canadian gross domestic product and revisions to such threshold are published annually.)
+Even where the size of parties threshold is exceeded, the pre-merger notification provisions will not apply to a proposed transaction unless the size of transaction threshold is exceeded.
+This threshold includes a requirement that assets in Canada or annual gross revenues from sales in or from Canada exceed C$80 million, the 2013 threshold.
+(The size of transaction threshold is indexed to the Canadian gross domestic product and revisions to such threshold are published annually.)

 However, there are aspects of this threshold that vary, depending on the type of transaction, as follows:

 Pre-merger notification is required in respect of a proposed acquisition of any of the assets in Canada of an operating business where the aggregate book value of the assets proposed to be acquired, or the annual gross revenues from sales in or from Canada generated from those assets, exceeds C$80 million.

 Pre-merger notification is required in respect of a proposed acquisition of the voting shares of a corporation that carries on an operating business, or controls a corporation that carries on an operating business, where the target corporation and any corporations controlled by that corporation have assets in Canada with an aggregate book value, or have annual gross revenues from sales in or from Canada generated from such assets, exceeding C$80 million.